Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 - **paginationOn**: If true pagination will be used to display results.
 - **pageSize**: the size of a page.
 Default value is 10.
 - **downloadAsOn**: if false "Download as" dropdown will not be shown.
+- **yasrToolbarPlugins**: "ontotext-yasgui-web-component" has a toolbar on the right next to the plugin buttons. **yasrToolbarPlugins** have to contain elements that implements [YasrToolbarPlugin](src/models/yasr-toolbar-plugin.ts) interface.

 ## Developers guide